-I have seen all of the animals mentioned except the pygmy rabbit.
+I have seen all of the animals mentioned in the article except the pygmy rabbit.
 Many years ago I was in their home range near Ephrata, WA and saw some droppings and burrows but that was about it.
-After I was there, a captive breeding program was started and they have been successfully reintroduced in the region.
+After I moved away, a captive breeding program successfully reintroduced them in the region.

 The High Desert Museum introduced a new North American river otter, Lontra canadensis, into the otter display last summer.
 Rogue, the Museum’s 4-year old otter, was anxious to meet the new addition.
 After a short period of adjustment, they became the best of friends.
 Here’s a bit more about river otters:

 Range of the North American river otter:

 The North American River Otter ranges throughout most of North America including parts of Canada, the Pacific Northwest, the Atlantic states, and the Gulf of Mexico.